Training structure

 Faculty of Science

-The aim of this course is to synthesize the concepts and knowledge acquired in L1 and L2 (stratigraphy, sedimentology and life history) and to reinforce them with notions of sedimentology, biostratigraphy and anatomy.
-Taken together, these concepts provide the keys to surface geology for analyzing and reconstructing ancient depositional environments and interpreting their fossiliferous content in a temporal context.
+The aim of this course is to synthesize concepts and knowledge acquired in L1 and L2 (stratigraphy, sedimentology, and history of life) and reinforce them with concepts from sedimentology, biostratigraphy, and anatomy.
+Together, these concepts provide the keys to surface geology for analyzing and reconstructing ancient depositional environments and interpreting their fossil content in a temporal context.

 ECTS